 I would invest in a good quality metal nozzle to use alongside your piping bags.
 They make such a difference.
 I have a giant nozzle which allows me to ice really quickly.
 That was super useful when I did 140 cupcakes for a friend’s wedding!

-My friend at Most Curious Rose pipes beautiful ‘roses’ on top of her cakes shared how she does them.
+My friend Lisa pipes beautiful ‘roses’ on top of her cakes shared how she does them.